 to act as good Samaritans, to stop by

-where I am seated with no one to support.
+me, seated with no one to support.

-money to the deity for prayers to be answered
+the deity for prayers to be answered

-Buses come by this lane with seated people
+Buses come this lane with seated people

-and as it negotiates the curve where am seated
+it negotiates the curve where am seated

-they throw coins in the direction of the metal box
+they throw coins towards the metal box

-People coming my way pause in their steps
+People my way pause in their steps

-they fumble deep in their pockets for coins
+they fumble deep in pockets for coins

-that have long-lost both, value and shine
+that have long-lost value and shine

 With an aura of blessings, they come out

-as they cross over to me, they just pass over
+crossing over to me, they just pass over

-places and faces, sitting here for alms
+place and face, sitting here for alms

-most of them have failed the simple test.
+most of them failed the simple test.